mayar1811/Face-Attendance-System-Computer-Vision/README.md

-# Face-Attendance-System-Computer-Vision
+# Face Recognition Attendance System

 ## Overview
 The Face Recognition Attendance System is an AI-powered desktop application designed to automate attendance recording using facial recognition.
 Traditional attendance methods are often manual, time-consuming, and prone to errors or proxy attendance.
 This system leverages computer vision and machine learning to recognize individuals from a live video stream and log attendance in real time.

 ## Methodology
 The system operates in three main stages:
-1.⁠ ⁠Dataset preparation and model usage
+•⁠  ⁠Dataset preparation and model usage
-2.⁠ ⁠Model serialization and loading
+•⁠  ⁠Model serialization and loading
-3.⁠ ⁠Real-time inference through a graphical user interface (GUI)
+•⁠  ⁠Real-time inference through a graphical user interface (GUI)

 Two face recognition pipelines were developed and compared:

-•⁠  ⁠*InsightFace + Logistic Regression:* Uses pretrained InsightFace embeddings with a logistic regression classifier.
+•⁠  ⁠*InsightFace + Logistic Regression:*
+  Uses pretrained InsightFace embeddings with a logistic regression classifier.

-•⁠  ⁠*MTCNN + FaceNet + Cosine Similarity:* Uses MTCNN for face detection and FaceNet embeddings with cosine similarity for recognition.
+•⁠  ⁠*MTCNN + FaceNet + Cosine Similarity:*
+  Uses MTCNN for face detection and FaceNet embeddings with cosine similarity for recognition.

 ### 1. Dataset Collection and Preparation
 •⁠  ⁠Custom dataset with 14 students from the university.